-This course is designed to assist students with prerequisite material as the course progresses.
+• This course is designed to assist students with prerequisite material as the course progresses.
 Therefore, one of your first assignments is a 30-question Readiness Pre-test.
-This test does not count toward your overall average, but will determine the amount of readiness work you need to complete.
+The Readiness Pre-test does not count toward your overall average, but will determine the amount of readiness work you need to complete.
 Therefore it is advised to take this 30-question Pre-test seriously.
 Upon completion of the Readiness Pretest you will have readiness work to complete to prepare you for the Exam #1 - Readiness Test.

 - A Lockdown program for your browser is required for the Readiness Pretest.
-Be sure that you either complete this exam in the Math Computer Lab (PKH 308), or that you have administrative rights to the computer you are using in order to install this program.
+Be sure that you either complete this exam on the UTA campus in the Math Computer Lab (PKH 308), or that you have administrative rights to the computer you are using in order to install this program.
 The program is a free download and easily installed through the Browser Check link provided in the Software Requirements tab in Blackboard.
 Tests cannot be opened, saved, and returned to at a later time. - The readiness work assignments do not count toward your homework average.
 These assignments are personalized based on your Readiness Pre-test performance and are optional.
 Time spent on these assignments will assist you with the foundational material for this course as well as help you prepare for Exam #1.
 Readiness assignments are set for unlimited access up until the due date and unlimited attempts per question.
 Completion of these assignments will earn Stats Coins redeemable for extra credit options.
 See Extra Credit section. - All readiness assignments contain learning aids to help you through the material.
 Be careful not to become overly dependent on these aids or you may not perform well on the exam.
 You have multiple chances at each question and to gain access to the next attempt once a question is marked wrong, simply select the "similar exercise" button at the bottom of the assignment screen. - Once your personalized readiness work is complete, you will take the Exam #1 Readiness Test found within My Labs Plus.
 Exam #1 is comprised of 20 questions that must be completed within 90 consecutive minutes.
-You may take the Exam #1 Readiness Test at any time prior to the due date on a first come, first serve basis in PKH 308.
+You may take the Exam #1 Readiness Test at any time prior to the due date on a first come, first serve basis in the Math Computer Lab in PKH 308 on the UTA campus.
+Exceptions will be made for students living more than 100 miles away from campus (see Online Exam Proctor section for more information).
 Tests cannot be opened, saved, and returned to at a later time.
 Exact dates and times of testing availability will be posted in Blackboard and on the Learning Resource Center website. - You must have your MavID with you for the exam and will be required to sign in/out upon entering and exiting the lab.
 You may not leave the room during an exam. - You may use an approved calculator (see list of approved calculators in Materials section), one 3"x5" index card of notes front and back, and blank scratch paper which will be provided.
 No additional materials are allowed. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO. - If you have trouble completing the assignments, please seek some form of tutoring and/or see your instructor for assistance.